 New Orleans, LA

-All conference program activities located at the Hyatt Centric French Quarter New Orleans.
-Accommodations are available at the Hyatt Centric French Quarter at the group rate of $169 per night king/double through November 12, 2018.
+The hotel reservation cutoff has been extended to Friday, November 16.
+Accommodations are available at the Hyatt Centric French Quarter at the group rate of $169 per night king/double.
 Book your room online or call 888-421-1442.
 Be sure to mention you are with ACEEE to receive the group rate.
 We encourage you to make your reservations early to take advantage of discounted prices and availability.

 For more information on sponsorship opportunities for The Conference on Health, Environment and Energy, download our sponsorship flyer.
 If you have questions or would like more information, feel free to contact Sara Hayes, Program Manager, Health and Environment or Charlie Herron, Development Coordinator.